lohitkolluri/mental_health_fitness_tracker/README.md

 print(f"The most precise model is: {most_precise_model}")
 print(f"The least precise model is: {least_precise_model}")
 ```
+## SUMMARY
+- Developed a fully functional Mental Health Fitness Tracker ML model using Python and scikit-learn.
+- Utilized 12 types of regression algorithms to achieve precise results in analyzing and predicting mental fitness levels from over 150 countries.
+- Cleaned, preprocessed, and engineered features to enhance the model's predictive capabilities.
+- Optimized the model's performance by fine-tuning hyperparameters and implementing ensemble methods, resulting in an impressive accuracy percentage of 98.50%.

 ## REFRENCES
 - Datasets that were user in here were taken from [ourworldindia.org](https://ourworldindata.org/grapher/mental-and-substance-use-as-share-of-disease)